Green Arrows indicate Strong wind, which is 17+ knots, 30+ Km/H, Force 5 or more.

 so the colours use a Traffic Light type colouring, which may be the opposite of

 your needs .. especially if you surf!
-You can reverse the colours in the graphs
+On the website, reverse the colours by clicking

 direction is the result of a 10 minute average